GameFoundry/bsf/Documentation/Manuals/User/bsl.md

 ~~~~~~~~~~~~~~
 shader MyShader
 {
-	// No depth reads of writes
+	// No depth reads or writes
 	depth
 	{
 		read = false;